 I do not have the funds for this course.
 How can I request a scholarship?

-For those that have a demonstrated financial need, please submit an application to be considered for a financial award that would provide a partial reduction of the total cost of the course.
+For those who have a demonstrated financial need, please submit an application to be considered for a financial award that would provide a partial reduction of the total cost of the course.

 What happens if I need to cancel my registration?

 The $250 registration fee is not refundable, but it can be applied to future course enrollment.
 If you need to cancel your registration, please email email@example.com to be placed in the next available course.

 What type of internet/technology access is required for participating in the course?

 Please see this Technology Guidance page for details.